 These SAP Tutorials will focus on understanding the overview of Third Party Sales in SAP.
 In third-party sales, the company transfers the sales order to a third-party vendor.
 The vendor or supplier delivers the goods directly to the customer or end-users and invoices the ordering company.
 The customer shall receive an invoice from the sales office of the company.

 Table of Contents

 What is Third party sales in SAP SD?

 While procuring third-party sales in SAP, the company forwarded a customer order to a third-party supplier who delivered the products to the customer and then billed the client.
 A purchase requisition is automatically produced and sent to the buying department if a third-party order is saved.
 The procurement department then produces a third-party purchasing order to demonstrate that all products will be shipped directly to the company.
-The retailer provides the consumer the goods and pays the client for them.
+The retailer provides the consumer with the goods and pays the client for them.
 Upon reviewing the invoice receipt, the company then charges the customer for the products delivered by the retailer.

-Process Flow for Third Party Sales Process in SAP
+Process Flow for Third-Party Sales Process in SAP

 Third-party sales configuration in SAP SD

 Third-party orders are handled by material categories that decide whether the products are only manufactured in-house, are available only from third-party suppliers, or if both are necessary.